codingguy1/Pacemaker/README.md

     delet user button for remove existing users

 Improvement:
-1. pacing modes has it own specified parameters.
+1. (Done!)
+Pacing modes has it own specified parameters.
-2. real time shwoing the current pacing mode when runing electrogram.
+2. (Done!)
+Real time shwoing the current pacing mode when runing electrogram.
 3. (Done!)
 Showing username on the application window.
-4. Add more colour.
+4. (Done!)
+Some way to exit the program.
 5. (Done!)
-Some way to exit the program.
-6. Add range limit for the parameters.
+Add range limit for the parameters.